 This platform is Open-Source

-Swift is now the go-to language for building iOS apps and has mostly superseded C for embedded programming on Apple’s platforms.
-Swift, Apple’s programming language, is attractive to younger programmers because of its similarity to popular languages like Ruby, Python, etc. You’ll find Swift to be a piece of cake if you’re comfortable with Python or Ruby.
+It is now the go-to language for building iOS apps and has mostly superseded C for embedded programming on Apple’s platforms.
+Swift, Apple’s programming language, is attractive to younger programmers because of its similarity to popular languages like Ruby, Python, etc. You’ll find it to be a piece of cake if you’re comfortable with Python or Ruby.
 Apple’s “playground” features for Swift have made it simpler for newcomers to learn the language.
-Swift’s rise to the top 25 only took five months.
+It’s rise to the top 25 only took five months.